Battle of Pork Chop Hill: Background

-First battle 16–18 April
+First battle (16–18 April)

 Loss of the outpost

 In a surprise night attack on 23 March 1953, a battalion of the PVA 423rd Regiment, 141st Division seized Old Baldy (Hill 266) an outpost near Pork Chop Hill and quickly overwhelmed B Company of the 31st Infantry's Colombian Battalion, commanded by Lt.
 Colonel Alberto Ruiz Novoa, during its relief in the Fifth Battle for Old Baldy.
 The regimental commander, Colonel William B. Kern, had ordered C Company of the Colombian Battalion to relieve B Company despite the Colombian commander's protest.
 The attack caught both companies amidst the rotation.
 Two days of stiff resistance by the maimed and battered B and C Companies failed in retaking the hill due to the failure of the 31st Regiment Command to send reinforcements, causing the UN to order its abandonment.
 This preliminary fight exposed Pork Chop to three-sided attack, and, for the next three weeks, PVA patrols probed it nightly.

 On the night of 16 April Company E, 31st Infantry (1st Lt.
 Thomas U. Harrold) manned Pork Chop Hill.
 Shortly before midnight, an artillery barrage foreshadowed a sudden infantry assault by a battalion of the PVA 201st Regiment; Pork Chop Hill was quickly overrun, although pockets of US soldiers defended isolated bunkers.
 Elsewhere in the sector, other positions were attacked, pressuring the entire 7th Division.

 31st Infantry counterattack

 Company K (1st Lt.
 Joseph G. Clemons) and Company L (1st Lt.
-Forrest J. Crittendon), 31st Infantry, in reserve behind the MLR, were ordered to counterattack and began their attack at 04:30 on 17 April.
+Forest G. Crittenden), 31st Infantry, in reserve behind the MLR, were ordered to counterattack and began their attack at 04:30 on 17 April.
 By dawn they reached the main trenches on top of the hill but suffered almost 50% casualties, and half of Company L's troops had not been able to leave the trenches of an adjacent outpost, Hill 200.
 Lt.
 Clemons, in tactical command of the assault, requested reinforcement.
 2nd Battalion, 17th Infantry Regiment was already attached to the 31st Infantry and its Company G (1st Lt.
 Walter B. Russell Jr., who was Clemons's brother-in-law) was immediately sent forward, linking up with Company K at 08:30.
 All three companies were subjected to almost continuous shelling by PVA artillery as they cleared bunkers and dug in again.

 Through a series of miscommunications between command echelons, Division headquarters ordered Russell's company to withdraw at 15:00 after they too had suffered heavy losses, and did not realize the extent of casualties among the other two companies.
 By the time the situation was clarified the companies of the 31st Infantry were down to a combined 25 survivors.
 Maj.
 Gen. Trudeau, by then on scene, authorized Col. Kern to send in a fresh company to relieve all elements on Hill 255 and placed him in tactical command with both the 1st and 2nd Battalions of the 17th Infantry attached and at his direction.